|

 you want to be set free from the curse of

-the law, which is the law of sin and
+the law, the law of sin and

 death?
 There are only two roads that lead to